// collection runner

 1. Add the requests that belong to your scenario

-2. Reorder the steps to match the expected flow
+2. Reorder steps to match the expected flow

-4. Review each request for variables, auth, and scripts
+4. Review each request for variables, auth settings, and scripts

-5. Save the runner configuration if you plan to reuse it
+5. Save the configuration if you plan to reuse it

 Runner Options

-• Stop on error: Halt the run when a request fails or a script throws
+• Stop on error — halt when a request fails or a script throws

-• Delay between requests: Add a wait time between steps
+• Delay between requests — add a wait between steps

 Variable Chaining